colinw10/huddl-app/docs/copilot-task/04-FRONTEND-INSTRUCTIONS.md

 //
 // State you need:
 // - posts: Array of post objects from the API
-// - loading: Boolean - are we fetching?
+// - isLoading: Boolean - are we fetching?
 // - error: String - any error messages
 //
 // Functions you need to provide:
 // - fetchPosts(): Get all posts from API, store in state
+// - fetchPostsByUsername(username): Get posts by a specific user (for profile pages)
 // - createPost(postData): Create new post, add to state
 // - updatePost(id, updates): Edit existing post
 // - deletePost(id): Remove post from API and state
+// - fetchReplies(postId): Get all replies for a post
+// - createReply(parentId, content): Create a reply to a post
 // - likePost(id): Toggle like on a post, update state with new likes_count
 // - sharePost(id): Increment share count, update state with new shares_count
-// - getPostsByUser(userId): Filter posts by author (optional helper)
 //
+// IMPORTANT: Wait for AuthContext to finish loading before fetching!
+// - Import useAuth and check authLoading and isAuthenticated
+// - useEffect should depend on [user, authLoading, isAuthenticated]
+//
+// fetchPostsByUsername behavior:
+// - Calls postsService.getByUsername(username)
+// - Merges returned posts into existing posts (avoid duplicates)
+// - Returns { success: true, data: [...] } or { success: false, error: "..." }
+//
 // likePost behavior:
-// - Calls postsService.likePost(id) which hits POST /api/posts/:id/like/
+// - Calls postsService.like(id) which hits POST /api/posts/:id/like/
 // - Backend returns updated post with new likes_count and is_liked
 // - Update that post in local state so UI reflects change immediately
 // - Timeline River shows filled/empty heart based on is_liked
 //
 // sharePost behavior:
-// - Calls postsService.sharePost(id) which hits POST /api/posts/:id/share/
+// - Calls postsService.share(id) which hits POST /api/posts/:id/share/
 // - Backend increments shares_count and returns updated post
 // - Update that post in local state
 //
+// createReply behavior:
+// - Calls postsService.createReply(parentId, content)
+// - Increment reply_count on the parent post in local state
+//
 // Integration points:
 // - Uses postsService.js (you build this too) for API calls
 // - Pablo's Home.jsx consumes posts for TimelineRiverFeed
-// - Pablo's Profile.jsx consumes posts filtered by user
+// - Pablo's Profile.jsx consumes posts filtered by user + shows "All Posts" section
 // - Pablo's ComposerModal calls createPost()
 // - Pablo's DeleteConfirmModal calls deletePost()
 // - Pablo's TimelineRiverRow calls likePost() on heart icon click